-Start Results on New Page If you select this option, the results for each sample will start on a new page.
+Start Results on New Page If you select a new pag et this option, the results for each sample will start on e.
 Experiment Plate Comment If you select this option, the experiment plate comment is included in the Sample Header section.
-Run Information If you select this option, the following information is included in the Run section of the sample: Rise time The parameter for the applied Bessel filter (see also Settings ).
+Run Information . t this option, the following information is included in tion of the sample: Rise time The parameter for the applied Bessel filter (see also Settings ).
 Applied The applied sample injection time. injection time Note: This time can differ from the methods sample injection time if there was another sample injection time specified in the Process Profiles run parameters.(see Selecting run parameters).